kubernetes-sigs/cloud-provider-huaweicloud/docs/usage-guide.md

   Only IPv4 subnets are supported.

 * `kubernetes.io/elb.eip-id` Optional.
 Specifies use the specified EIP for ELB service.
+   This field has no effect when using an existing ELB service.

 * `kubernetes.io/elb.keep-eip` Optional.
 Specifies whether to retain the EIP when deleting a ELB service Valid values are `'true'` and `'false'`, defaults to `'false'`.